-We then had to register ourselves with all the details and sign an undertaking form which stated that we abide by all the rules set by the Indian government for 14 days quarantine upon arrival in India.
+We then had to register ourselves with all the details and sign an undertaking form that stated that we abide by all the rules set by the Indian government for 14 days of quarantine upon arrival in India.
 Once this has reached the embassy, our names were listed with Air India.
 It was on a first come first serve basis.

 I was waiting and checking emails constantly.
 I was told that about 72 hours prior to the flight, Air India will send out an email for booking the tickets.
-I didn’t get any email and I was getting tensed.
+I didn’t get any emails and I was getting tense.
 Embassy asked me to talk directly to the Air India manager in Hong Kong.
 I wrote an email and even tried calling the Air India manager in Hong Kong.
 But it didn’t work.
 Finally, in the middle of the night, I received an email to book my flight.

 After I made the payment, Air India took a really long time to send me the confirmed ticket.
 My flight was on May 24th and I received the confirmed ticket the previous day evening.
 I was relieved only when I saw the ticket in my inbox.